alphagov/ckanext-datagovuk/README.md

 ## Deploying CKAN core and base images

+> You rarely need to perform these steps and should only be used when there's an upstream CKAN change.

 The CKAN core and base images can be built on Github actions by selecting the `Build base images` under actions, Build and push images workflow.
 If you are releasing a change to the base image, which handles the extension versions or a change to the CKAN version, tests might fail until the images are built and pushed into GHCR.

 ## Deploying CKAN